 Determine which gases and fumes represent the most serious problem for the job you are about to do.
 With protective equipment consult manufacturers or suppliers for advice on the most suitable type(s) of respirator.

 Take into consideration any prior medical conditions that may get worse if you use a respirator.
 Workers who use respiratory protective equipment should have a medical assessment to ensure they are medically fit to use it.

 The respirator you select must protect you from the respiratory hazard.
-Air-purifying masks will protect you from low levels of metal fumes, welding gases and organic vapours, but only if the correct filtration cartridge is selected.
+Air-purifying masks will protect you from low levels of metal fumes, welding gases and organic vapors, but only if the correct filtration cartridge is selected.
 Contact the respirator supplier for assistance in selecting an appropriate cartridge.

 If you use an air-purifying mask to protect yourself from fumes containing metals such as chromium and cadmium, the cartridges with disposable filters may need to be changed frequently.
 The mask supplier can provide you with information about how often cartridges need to be changed.

 Make it fit

 Once you have selected the type of respirator that will properly protect you from the respiratory hazard, select the specific model to meet other needs.
 Fit, for example, is extremely important.
 A respirator that fits poorly allows hazardous materials to leak into the air you are breathing.
 Check that the respirator has a good seal.
 Is the respirator easy to adjust?
 Does it come in several sizes?
 Will it fit different-shaped faces?
 Always take into account facial hair and especially beards.

 Check that the respirator provides clear and unrestricted views up, down and sideways.
 Will glasses or goggles fit when the respirator is worn?
 Does the face shield fog up?
 Will the respirator fit under a hard hat if necessary?
 Will it fit under the welding helmet?
 Some welding helmets are equipped with built-in respiratory equipment.